ignaciotcrespo/vector-drawable-thumbnails-plugin/README.md

     Display all android vector drawables in the entire project Click on the thumbnail to open the xml file

-    How to use: Go to menu View > Tool Windows > Vector Thumbnails
+    How to use: Go to menu View > Tool Windows > Vector Drawable Thumbnails

     [Donations are welcomed](https://paypal.me/itcrespo)